Vic is the founder and CEO of AeroSuperBatics and has been flying since the age of 17.

-He is a Display Authorisation Examiner for the CAA, as well as an Honorary Air Commodore for 614 Squadron, an Ambassador for the Royal Air Force Association and a member of the Royal Air Squadron.
+He is a Display Authorisation Evaluator for the CAA, as well as an Honorary Air Commodore for 614 Squadron, an Ambassador for the Royal Air Force Association and a member of the Royal Air Squadron.

 He is passionate about AeroSuperBatics and the Team and his motto is: “Never Stop Improving”.

 With many thousands of hours flying Stearman aircraft, David leads the formation display.
 He really enjoys the challenge of flying a precise routine with the Professional Wingwalker performing gymnastics on the wing.

 He initially studied Engineering at Anglia Ruskin University, Cambridge.

 He gained his Pilots Licence over 30 years ago at Marshall’s Aerospace.

 David flew skydiving aeroplanes for a local club and at the same time gained display experience flying his own two aircraft, a 1943 Stearman and a 1980’s Yak 52.